 - Preseason Cuts: Tra Carson, Keith Ford, Darrin Hall, Tommy Bohanon, Malcolm Johnson

-The running back position has not always been the Packers strong suite over the years, its always been two years then a switch or one year then it’s on to the next.
+The running back position has not always been the Packers strong suite over the years, its been two years then a switch or one year it’s on to the next.
 Look for Jones and Williams this upcoming season to take the majority of the snaps from the backfield, but also look for rookie Williams to be giving his chance every now and then as he keeps proving to have a high ceiling.